Gold, gold, gold! Your cheat sheet to Victoria’s Goldfields region

-Children will be dazzled by Kryal Castle adventure park in Ballarat, a mythical, medieval world full of wizards, dragons, and knights, and a series of great activities.
+Children will be dazzled by Kryal Castle adventure park, a mythical, medieval world full of wizards, dragons, and knights, and a series of great activities.

 Ballarat Bird World is home to an astounding assortment of winged wonders while all manner of animals is on show at Ballarat Wildlife Park.

 Elsewhere, The Discovery Science & Technology Centre in Bendigo is loaded with interactive exhibits to captivate kids big and small and includes a planetarium.